Wisdom and Knowledge

 "Knowledge alone cannot give rise to value.
 It is only when knowledge is guided by wisdom that value is created.
 The font of wisdom is found in the following elements: an overarching sense of purpose, a powerful sense of responsibility and, finally, the compassionate desire to contribute to the welfare of humankind."1--Daisaku Ikeda [Read full text]

 The distinction that Ikeda makes between knowledge and wisdom offers a useful insight into the nature of Soka education.
 Education often focuses on the transmission and accumulation of knowledge.
-But, as Ikeda notes, "Knowledge itself is a neutral tool that can be used for good or evil.
-Wisdom, in contrast, always directs us toward happiness."2 [Read full text]
+However, knowledge itself is a neutral tool that can be used for good or evil.
+In contrast, Ikeda believes wisdom always directs us toward happiness.

 Ikeda has called the confusion between knowledge and wisdom one of the grave failings of modern society.
 He likens knowledge to the ability of a doctor to discern the cause or nature of a person's illness and wisdom to the doctor's ability to successfully treat the disease.

-The task of education must be "to stimulate and unleash the wisdom that lies dormant in the lives of all young people."
-This is a process of drawing out the inner potential of individuals, as opposed to "a forced process, like pressing something into a preformed mold," 4 in the way much of modern education is doing today.
-[Read full text.]
+The task of education must be to stimulate and unleash the wisdom that lies dormant in the lives of all young people.
+This is a process of drawing out the inner potential of individuals, as opposed to "a forced process, like pressing something into a preformed mold, in the way much of modern education is doing today.

 Certainly, it would seem that only a wisdom-based education that directs students toward the richness of our common humanity can provide an antidote to the powerful dehumanizing forces so rampant within contemporary society.